AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-data-types/r-coordn.md

 ---
 description: Normalized Coordinates.
 Used to specify relative positions within an image, such as image offsets or crop parameters, normalized to the size of the image.
-seo-description: Normalized Coordinates.
-Used to specify relative positions within an image, such as image offsets or crop parameters, normalized to the size of the image.
-seo-title: coordN
 solution: Experience Manager
 title: coordN
-uuid: e182650b-aff6-4dd2-8edb-cd0d361865fd
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---